-Lincoln Caplan is a Senior Research Scholar and an occasional Visiting Lecturer in Law at Yale Law School and a Writing Tutor at Yale's Davenport College.
-He has written regularly most recently for The American Scholar and Harvard Magazine.
-He also co-edited the Winter 2019 issue of Daedalus about Access to Justice.
+At Yale University, Lincoln Caplan is a Senior Research Scholar and an occasional Visiting Lecturer in Law at the law school, a Lecturer in English, and a Writing Tutor at Davenport College.
+He has written recently for The American Scholar and Harvard Magazine.
+He co-edited the Winter 2019 issue of Daedalus about Access to Justice.

 He wrote about the Supreme Court as a member of the editorial board of The New York Times.
-He has also been a staff writer for The New Yorker and an editor at U.S. News & World Report, where he oversaw U.S. News online and the magazine’s coverage of education.
+He was also a staff writer for The New Yorker and an editor at U.S. News & World Report, where he oversaw U.S. News online and the magazine’s coverage of education.

 From 1998 until 2006, he was on the faculty of Yale Law School as the Knight Senior Journalist, where he was the founding editor and president of Legal Affairs magazine.
 Legal Affairs was a finalist for two National Magazine Awards (for General Excellence and for Public Interest) and won other national awards in journalism.